Skip to content

 Questions: AI on Demand vs Host-Created Content

 LearnClash generates fresh questions on any topic the second a player picks one.
-Kahoot now ships an AI Generator too, launched September 2025.
-It turns a typed topic, a PDF, a web page, or a video into a quiz.
+Kahoot now ships an AI Generator too, launched September 2025, but it sits behind a paid Kahoot+ Study plan.
+The cheaper free workaround for classrooms in 2026 is Khanmigo + Blooket, live since January 22, 2025 with no usage cap.
 The split is who drives the prompt.
 In LearnClash, the player picks.
 In Kahoot, the host or learner sets up the quiz once before group play.
+In the Khanmigo path, the teacher types the topic and exports the set to Blooket for free play.

 Split-screen infographic: LearnClash player typing 'quantum entanglement' and getting fresh questions in seconds, versus Kahoot AI Generator turning a 12-page biology PDF into an 8-question kahoot on a teacher's laptop LearnClash generates questions for the player on any topic at three difficulty levels.
 Kahoot’s AI Generator builds a quiz from notes, a PDF, or a web page, then plays it.